 If low potassium levels are detected, correction is required.
-Hypokalaemia found in association with low serum magnesium concentration can be refractory to treatment unless serum magnesium is corrected.

 Calcium levels

 Thiazide diuretics and thiazide-related diuretics may reduce urinary excretion of calcium and cause a mild and transient increase in plasma calcium levels.
 Markedly raised levels of calcium may be related to undiagnosed hyperparathyroidism.
 In such cases the treatment should be stopped before investigating the parathyroid function.